Valandovo: Modern Period

 In the late 19th and early 20th century, Valandovo was part of the Salonica Vilayet of the Ottoman Empire.
 In 1913, as a result of the Balkan Wars, the town became a part of the Kingdom of Serbia, which in 1918 joined the Kingdom of the Serbs, Croats and Slovenes.
 From 1929 to 1941 Valandovo was part of the Vardar Banovina of the Kingdom of Yugoslavia.
 From 1941 to 1944, during the Axis occupation of Yugoslavia, Valandovo, as most of Vardar Macedonia, was annexed by the Kingdom of Bulgaria.

-Geography and Climate
+Geography and climate

-Having an ideal Mediterranean climate, the town and its surroundings give the impression of a large garden abundant with the well-known and tasty Valandovo figs and pomegranates, as well as other early-spring vegetables and fruits.
+Having an ideal humid subtropical climate, the town and its surroundings give the impression of a large garden abundant with the well-known and tasty Valandovo figs and pomegranates, as well as other early-spring vegetables and fruits.

 Population and Ethnicities

-According to the census performed in 2002, the population of the municipality of Valandovo is 11,890 inhabitants.
+According to the census performed in 2002, the population of Valandovo Municipality is 11,890 inhabitants.

 The ethnic structure of the population living in the Valandovo is: